-Please do not attempt to travel before having your travel plan reviewed by us and prior to receiving your study permit.
+Please do not attempt travel before having your travel plan reviewed by King's and prior to receiving your study permit.

-- As soon as your travel plans are made, complete the Arrival Survey.
-This will be sent to you in a separate email soon.
+As soon as your travel plans are made, complete the Arrival Survey.
+This will also be sent to you by email.

 Before You Travel

-- Enter your contact information and quarantine plan details into the ArriveCAN app before you depart your country.
-You will be required to show the border officer your ArriveCAN receipt when seeking entry into Canada.
+- Upload proof of vaccination, quarantine, contact, and travel information to the ArriveCAN app before you depart your home country.
+You will be required to show the border officer your ArriveCAN receipt when seeking entry to Canada.

-- Don’t forget – you must have paid your $10,000 New International Student Tuition Deposit before you travel to Canada.
+- Don’t forget – you must have paid your $5000 International Student Tuition Deposit before you travel to Canada.
 You will have problems at the airport if you try to come without having proof of having paid your deposit.

-Remember, Canada Border Services Agency (CBSA) officers will make a final determination on your eligibility to enter Canada at the port of entry, which is why it is very important that you have a detailed and comprehensive plan.
+Remember, Canada Border Services Agency (CBSA) officers will make a final determination on your eligibility to enter Canada at the port of entry, which is why it is very important that you have detailed and comprehensive documentation and plans.

 Travel Planning & Documents To Bring

-Review IIRC's instructions here.
+Review IRCC's instructions here.
 Have the following documents packed in your carry-on bag (do not put these in your checked luggage):

 - Approval of your study permit

-- Copy of your admission letter to King’s – you will find this in your CrossRoad account under the Personal Information tab, in the Important Documents section.
+- Copy of your admission letter to King’s – you will find this in your Application Status Portal.

 - Proof of your course registrations in CrossRoad